Chapter 9: The Research Process

 A Note about Google Scholar vs Academic Search Complete

 Many students report using and liking Google Scholar.
-If Google Scholar works for you – and it certainly can work well – then by all means continue to use it along with Academic Search Complete.
-What may happen, however, is that while you can find article titles via Google Scholar searches, you may not get access to the full article because you do not have a paid subscription to the journal in which the article is published.
+If Google Scholar works for you – and it certainly can work well – then continue to use it along with Academic Search Complete.
+What may happen, however, is that while you can find article titles via Google Scholar searches, you may not get access to the full article, particularly if you have not linked your Google Scholar account to your university library.

 Academic Search Complete, and the many, many other academic research databases that can be accessed from the university library “Research Databases” page, will give you access to most articles.
-If you find a title via Google Scholar that you cannot access, try to find it in Academic Search Complete or another database.
+If you find a title via Google Scholar that you cannot access, try looking for it in Academic Search Complete or another database.